zenml-io/zenml/examples/annotation_label_studio/README.md

 # 🏷 Continuous Annotation with Label Studio

-Data annotation / labelling is a core part of MLOps that is frequently left out of the conversation.
+Data annotation / labeling is a core part of MLOps that is frequently left out of the conversation.
 ZenML offers a way to build continuous annotation (combining training and annotation into a loop) with Label Studio.
 This uses a combination of user-defined steps as well as some built-in steps that ZenML provides.